How to Get PR in Australia for Indian Students?

 Every year almost half a million international students come to Australia to pursue their higher studies.
 Australia is one of the attractive destinations not only for students across the globe but it is also popular among those looking for migration.
 For all those who are planning to migrate to Australia for their studies, we will inform you how to get PR in Australia with an Australian student visa.
 Students come to Australia for studies and then decide to live there and apply for a Permanent Residence Visa after completing their studies.

-It is important to choose a course of study after analyzing its future prospects and chances of getting a PR.
+It is important to choose a course of study in Australia after analyzing its future prospects and chances of getting a PR.
 This article aims to throw more light on PR in Australia for international students, and how they can get PR in Australia too.
-Check out all the necessary details in the article below.
+Check out all the necessary details in the article below if you are a student and pursuing higher education at any of the Australian universities.

 What is a Permanent Resident (PR) in Australia?